lizhouf/DCAP/README.md

 # DCAP

-The main.py contains the archival processing of the [CHSTA](https://github.com/lizhouf/CHSTA).
+The main.py shows the archival processing of the [CHSTA](https://github.com/lizhouf/CHSTA).
 All other files include utilities.